 Why You'll Love This Recipe

-- Gluten-free!
-These donuts are perfect if you don't eat gluten.
+- These donuts are perfect if you don't eat gluten.
 However, they taste like classic cake donuts, so the gluten-eaters won't notice the difference.

 Ingredients You’ll Need